cefet-rj-dal/daltoolboxdp/examples/autoencoder/autoenc_conv_e.md

 ## Convolutional Autoencoder (encode)

+Convolutional autoencoders apply 1D convolutions to capture local patterns within windows.
+The encoder compresses the input via learned filters and pooling (if used), while the decoder reconstructs from the compact code.
+This inductive bias suits structured temporal neighborhoods.

 This example demonstrates how to use a 1D convolutional autoencoder to encode windows from a time series, reducing from p to k dimensions while preserving relevant information.

 Prerequisites